untwisted/websnake/README.md

 Asynchronous HTTP/HTTPS requests in Python.

 Websnake allows multiple requests to be fired asynchronously.
-In Websnake HTTP response's codes turn into events and handles can be binded to HTTP response codes.
+It is built on top of [Untwisted](https://github.com/untwisted/untwisted/) that is an Event Driven Framework for Python.

 A Web request in Websnake is an event emitter and its possible events are HTTP response codes.

-That means one can have handles executed for specific HTTP status codes.
+Websnake allows multiple handles to be executed for a specific request's response.

-Websnake allow to fire new Web requests from response handles it makes Websnake a decent tool to use for implementing Web Crawlers etc.
+It also allows to fire new Web requests from response handles and a fine control on when HTTP redirects happen.

+Websnake makes it easy to extract content that depends on the extraction of previous content from the Web.
+It makes Websnake an ideal tool to handle a variety of complex or simple scenaries like implementing Web Crawlers etc.

 # Features